syedCeyana1/TrainReservation/README.md

-    This is the Complete Jist of the Bus Reservation System.
+    This is the Complete Jist of the Train Reservation System.